-Discovering History: My Road Trip to the MacArthur Memorial, in Norfolk, Virginia
+Discovering History: A Road Trip to the MacArthur Memorial, in Norfolk, Virginia

 Dear Henry

 General Douglas MacArthur was a legendary figure in the United States Army.
 He had a significant impact in the Pacific Theater during World War II, especially in the Philippines, and during the Korean War.
 He was recognized for his daring (and occasionally contentious) tactics and his over-the-top character.
-He received many honors during his military career, which lasted several decades, and included the Congressional Medal of Honor.
+He received numerous honors during his military career, which spanned several decades, including the Congressional Medal of Honor.
 He was also relieved of his command by President Harry S Truman during the Korean War.
 General MacArthur will always be a controversial figure.
 However, his contributions were essential to the end of World War II in the Pacific, and we can all celebrate that.

 xoxo a.d. elliott